vctorChamizo/Modelado_Software/README.md

 ####

-The objective of this application that manages the use of a Point of Sale Terminal in an easy and simple way for the user, through a database that contains the information of both the clients that will access the services of the application as of the products that are available for sale.
+The objective of the application that manages the use of a Point of Sale Terminal in an easy and simple way for the user, through a database that contains the information of both the clients that will access the services of the application as of the products that are available for sale.

 The application will have several roles that will have different permits.
 These roles are: administrator, client and employee.